ni/ams-capabilities/README.md

 # BLS Capabilities

 A Capability in Battery Lab Software (BLS) is a feature which any device (Cycler, Chiller, Chamber, Power Supply, E-Load, etc) can choose to provide.
-When a Test Sequence is authored it will publish a list of "Requirements" and these capabilities will be used to determine if the implementation of the Device can provide that Requirement.
+Each capability is creating one or multiple channels, which are used to communicate between Systems, e.g. LabView and PAtools.

 This repo contains the various implementations for BLS-compatible Capabilities which can be used to accelerate the creation of a BLS Plugin.
 Include an instance of any of these classes in your BLS Plugin and it will handle the underlying channel data communication.

-**Only include a Capability if your BLS Plugin will support that feature, other applications will assume your plugin can perform the actions of that Capability**

-# Getting Started

-1. Drag and Drop a Capability into your BLS Plugin class.
-The Capability will create and access underlying channels which are named to ensure cross-compatibility for all devices.
-1. In your "Init" loop of the BLS Plugin, call the "Initialize" method for each Capability.
-This will create the channels.
-Typically this is done in Exit Init, but it's up to you.
-1. In your Process Data loop, use the Read and Write methods to access the data for that Capability.
-1. Be sure to call the "Close" methods of the Capability in your exit path.

 # Capabilities